19 Best Things To Do In Harrogate: A Local’s Guide

 Top Tip: Whatever time of year you visit, you’ll need waterproof boots (wellies) if it’s been raining – or you will have VERY wet feet!

-The town is always festooned with lights, shops open late, and the town’s restaurants will tempt you in with their wide variety of Christmas menus.
+The town is always festooned with lights, shops open late, and its restaurants will tempt you with their wide variety of Christmas menus.

 Don’t leave it too late to book your accommodation for Christmas in Harrogate!
-The toen gets very busy and rooms are snapped up fast
+The town gets very busy, and rooms are snapped up fast.

 Things To Do In the Harrogate Surrounding Area